-The Army's Integrated Training Area Management (ITAM) programs are housed within the United States Army Alaska (USARAK) Sustainable Range Program and are guided by the ITAM Work Plan, which is updated annually.
+The Army's Integrated Training Area Management (ITAM) programs are housed within the United States Army Alaska (USARAK/11th Airborne Division) Sustainable Range Program and are guided by the ITAM Work Plan, which is updated annually.
 The ITAM program is also integrated into the INRMP.
-ITAM provides sustainable range management directly to the Army mission of USARAK, while coordinating with the USAG Alaska environmental staff.
+ITAM provides sustainable range management directly to the Army mission of the 11th Airborne Division, while coordinating with the USAG Alaska environmental staff.
 The goals of the ITAM program are to support the installation's training mission by providing maneuver land and decision support capability based on the integration of training requirements, land conditions, maneuver ranges, and land management requirements.